MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md

 ## Resume work on a task

-Peter resumes work on his task.
-He is able to get back to work quickly because all his code changes are restored to his workspace along with important bits of state such as open windows, breakpoints, and watch window variables.
+Resume work on your original task.
+You're able to get back to work quickly because all your code changes are restored to your workspace along with important bits of state such as open windows, breakpoints, and watch window variables.

 ### To resume work on a task